Nino Ferrer: Biography and career

 Nino Ferrer was born on 15 August 1934 in Genoa, Italy, but lived the first years of his life in New Caledonia (an overseas territory of France in the southwest Pacific Ocean), where his father, an engineer, was working.
 Jesuit religious schooling, first in Genoa and later in Saint-Jean de Passy, Paris, left him with a lifelong aversion to the Church.
 From 1947, the young Nino studied ethnology and archaeology in the Sorbonne university in Paris, also pursuing his interests in music and painting.

 After completing his studies, Ferrer started traveling the world, working on a freighter ship.
 When he returned to France he immersed himself in music.
 A passion for jazz and the blues led him to worship the music of James Brown, Otis Redding and Ray Charles.
 He started to play the double bass in Bill Coleman's New Orleans Jazz Orchestra.
 He appeared on a recording for the first time in 1959, playing bass on two 45 singles by the Dixie Cats.
 The suggestion to take up solo singing came from the rhythm 'n' blues singer Nancy Holloway, whom he also accompanied.

-In 1963, Nino Ferrer recorded his own first record, the single "Pour oublier qu'on s'est aimé" ("To forget we were in love").
+In 1963, Ferrer recorded his own first record, the single "Pour oublier qu'on s'est aimé" ("To forget we were in love").

 The B-side of that single had a song "C'est irréparable", which was translated for Italian superstar Mina as "Un anno d'amore" and became a big hit in 1965.
 Later again, in 1991, Spanish singer Luz Casal had a hit with "Un año de amor", translated from Italian by director Pedro Almodóvar for his film Tacones Lejanos (High Heels).

 His first solo success came in 1965 with the song "Mirza".
 Other hits, such as "Cornichons" and "Oh! hé! hein! bon!" followed, establishing Ferrer as something of a comedic singer.
 The stereotyping and his eventual huge success made him feel "trapped", and unable to escape from the constant demands of huge audiences to hear the hits he himself despised.
 He started leading a life of "wine, women and song" while giving endless provocative performances in theatres, on television and on tour.